justinjaeger/AwardsPredictionApp/README.md

 - 🌆 **UI Kit** - Beautiful UI
 - ⚙️ **RN Dotenv** Environment variable with RN env

+## Running the app in simulator
+- must have xcode installed
+- in terminal: xed ios
+- hit "build" in xcode

 ## 🚀 Getting started

 The best way to start with the template is to [click here](https://github.com/joeygoksu/LightReactNative/generate).